JohN100x1/IsekaiLocalizer/README.md

 3. Run `main.py` using `python main.py` in your terminal.

 ## TODO
-- Bad translations
+- Address Bad translations
-- Bad prompt for ChatGPT
+- Address Bad prompt for ChatGPT
-- Invalid response from ChatGPT
+- Address Invalid response or when ChatGPT asks clarification questions
-- Timeout from API after `max_retries=3`
+- Address Timeout from API after `max_retries=3`
-- 1000 character limitation for ora.sh endpoint
+- Address 1000 character limitation for ora.sh endpoint (use different endpoint?)
+- Add option to replace the same `LocalizationPack.json`.
-- Missing `Override` and `fill missing` options for localized string.
+  - Add `Override` and `fill missing` options for localized string entries.